China's Fosun to buy U.S. insurer to help finance acquisition spree

 "The Group regards the development of insurance business as a major approach to access long-term high-quality capital," Fosun said in the filing.
 A China-based Fosun spokeswoman declined to comment further.

-Shares of Meadowbrook, a speciality commercial insurance underwriter and insurance administration services company, were up 14 percent at $8.15 in extended trading.
+Shares of Meadowbrook, a specialty commercial insurance underwriter and insurance administration services company, were up 14 percent at $8.15 in extended trading.

 Fosun's Guo is seeking to broaden the conglomerate's access to capital in order to fund a series of acquisitions he hopes will transform the group's business model.